List of Friends and Joey characters: Only in season 6

-Elizabeth Stevens

-Elizabeth Stevens (Alexandra Holden): one of Ross's students, whom he starts dating in "The One Where Ross Dates a Student", mistakenly believing it is not against university rules.
-In "The One with Joey's Fridge", Elizabeth heads to the beach with several guys for spring break;—jealous and worried, Ross follows her down there, appearing dancing with her on MTV.
-He breaks up with her in "The One with the Proposal, Part 1" when it becomes clear to him that she is too young for a serious relationship with him.
-Elizabeth then angrily throws a water ballon from her apartment hitting Ross square in the head, drenching him.
-She is never seen again in the series after that.

 Paul Stevens

 Paul Stevens (Bruce Willis), Elizabeth's father, who takes an instant dislike to Ross; he threatens to have Ross fired from the university unless he ends his relationship with Elizabeth.
 After Rachel joins the three of them for dinner, Paul and Rachel start dating.
 The two couples end up at Paul's country cabin in "The One Where Paul's the Man", unbeknownst to each other.
 Ross hears Paul psyching himself up in the mirror and singing "Love Machine", and uses this knowledge to blackmail Paul into not revealing his relationship with Elizabeth to the university.
 After Ross and Elizabeth break up, Rachel continues to date Paul, but feels that he is too closed-off and attempts to get him to open up emotionally; she regrets this when he does open up, breaking down in tears and talking about his past for hours, and she breaks up with him.

 Bruce Willis donated his appearance fee to five charities after losing a bet with his The Whole Nine Yards co-star Matthew Perry.
 He won the Primetime Emmy Award for Outstanding Guest Actor in a Comedy Series for his role.